 Step 1: On your Windows Instance, tap on the Start or Windows Icon.

-Step 3: Ensure and/or check the “Turn on CleanType” check-box.
+Step 3: Ensure and/or check the "Turn on ClearType" check-box.
 Click Next to continue.

-If you have more then 1 monitor, it will provide an option to tune all the monitors you have installed.
+If you have more than 1 monitor, it will allow you to tune all the monitors you have installed.
 Select that you want to tune all monitors and click Next again.
 Proceed through the option to see if the text appears better with available options.

 Step 4: Click Finish when done